All Episodes

 Period.

-Let me explain how you were.
+Let me explain how you would.

-I'm a Nazi.
+I'm a Nazi?

-I won't explain why you're a Nazi.
+I won't explain how you're a Nazi.

 No, I'm not Jewish.

-You're not Jewish.
+You're not Jewish?

 No.

-Well then are you uh I have a rabbi.
+I have a rabbi.

-I won't explain how you I have a rabbi.
+I have a rabbi.

-Not only do I have a rabbi I know the rabbi's brother.
+Not only do I have a rabbi, I know the rabbi's brother.

 Let me explain to you.